DanCouper/es6-module-starter/README.md

 ## Usage

 0. Install node and npm.
-1. Clone this repo: `git clone https://github.com/DanCouper/es6-module-starter`
+1. Clone this repo: `git clone https://github.com/DanCouper/es6-module-starter`.
-2. Install dependencies: `npm i`
+2. Install dependencies: `npm i`.
-3. Hack away.
+3. Edit info in `package.json`.
+4. Reinitialize git, commit, then `hub create && git push origin master`.
-4. Add the repo to your Semaphore & Coveralls accounts.
+5. Add the repo to your Coveralls account, then rename `coveralls.example.yml` to `coveralls.yml` and fill in the Coveralls repo key.
+6. Add the repo to your Semaphore account: use `npm run tape` rather than `npm test`: `npm test` runs the tests + code coverage, and the fact the `coveralls.yml` file is .gitignored means they will all fail.
+7. Hack away!

 ## Modules used/included

-- *babel* - compiles ES6 source to ES5.
+- [*babel*](https://babeljs.io) - compiles ES6 source to ES5.
 The `--experimental` flag is also enabled so you can use ES7 features.
 - [*tape*](https://github.com/substack/tape) and [*argg*](https://github.com/isao/argg) for simple, effective testing.
 A couple of good articles on tape: [Why I use Tape instead of Mocha & so should you](https://medium.com/javascript-scene/why-i-use-tape-instead-of-mocha-so-should-you-6aa105d8eaf4) by Eric Elliott, and [Buckle up with Tape](https://medium.com/@MarcFly1103/buckle-up-with-tape-1bd5e9e828) by Marco Romero.
 - [*eslint*](http://eslint.org/) and *babel-eslint* to analyze your code for stylistic issues.
 - [*plato*](https://github.com/es-analysis/plato) to analyze the complexity of your source code.